SHTOOLS/SHTOOLS/src/pydoc/pyshexpandlsq.md

 :   The value of the function at the coordinates (lat, lon).

 lat : float, dimension (nmax)
-:   The latitude in DEGREES corresponding to the value in d.
+:   The latitude in degrees corresponding to the value in d.

 lon : float, dimension (nmax)
-:   The longitude in DEGREES corresponding to the value in d.
+:   The longitude in degrees corresponding to the value in d.

 lmax : integer
 :   The maximum spherical harmonic degree of the output coefficients cilm.